 The diagram illustrates the structure of an action table.
-At the top, a blue box contains the text: "Each table starts with the objectives for that theme: 1.
-Objective statements are listed at the top.
-Objectives are elaborated as needed."
-Below this, the table has three columns: "Action", "Status", "Who", and "Funding".
-A red arrow points from the "Status" column to a blue box containing the text: "Status indicates if the action is new in this update, or advancing from the previous plan".
-Another red arrow points from the "Who" column to a blue box containing the text: "Who indicates the department leading on each action".
-A third red arrow points from the "Funding" column to a blue box containing the text: "Funding indicates the intended source of funds for each action".
+At the top, a box states: "Each table starts with the objectives for that theme: 1.
+Objective statements are listed at the top Objectives are elaborated as needed."
+Below this, the table has a header row with columns for "Action", "Status", "Who", and "Funding".
+The "Status" column is circled in red, with a callout: "Status indicates if the action is new in this update, or advancing from the previous plan".
+The "Who" column is circled in red, with a callout: "Who indicates the department leading on each action".
+The "Funding" column is circled in red, with a callout: "Funding indicates the intended source of funds for each action".
+The table contains two rows of data.
+Row 1.1 has a detailed description and a bulleted list: "The complexity of each action varies.
+Descriptions will start here... • Some actions have point-form lists to describe details."
+Row 1.2 has a description: "Actions that require extensive details will use additional space like this."
+The "Status" column for Row 1.1 shows "New", and the "Funding" column shows "Operating, Grants".
+The "Status" column for Row 1.2 shows "Advancing", and the "Funding" column shows "Operating".

-Each table starts with the objectives for that theme: 1.
-Objective statements are listed at the top Objectives are elaborated as needed.
 Action Status Who Funding 1.1 The complexity of each action varies.
-Descriptions will start here...
-Some actions have point-form lists to describe details.
-New Sustainability Operating, Grants Actions that require extensive details will use additional space like this.
-1.2 Improve awareness about VSB's sustainability goals and progress both internally and externally.
+Descriptions will start here... • Some actions have point-form lists to describe details.
+New Sustainability Operating, Grants 1.2 Actions that require extensive details will use additional space like this.
 Advancing Sustainability Operating